7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Creative and communicative hand and computer graphic abilities

-- Hands-on proven ability to coordinate the delivery of large-scale, high-quality projects with high profile clients who hire us for our client service coupled with our attention to detail and highest quality work.
+- Hands-on proven ability to coordinate the delivery of large-scale, high-quality projects with high profile clients who hire us for our attention to detail and highest quality work.

-- Proficiency with SketchUp, AutoCAD, Adobe Creative Suite, and Office 365
+- High proficiency with SketchUp, AutoCAD, Adobe Creative Suite, and Office 365

 - Excellent organizational skills and love of problem solving